 Main classes of diuretics used for hypertension (see table Oral Diuretics for Hypertension) are

 Diuretics modestly reduce plasma volume and reduce vascular resistance, possibly via shifts in sodium from intracellular to extracellular loci.

 Loop diuretics are used to treat hypertension only in patients who have lost > 50% of kidney function; these diuretics are given at least twice a day (except for torsemide which can be given once a day).

 Although the potassium-sparing diuretics do not cause hypokalemia, hyperuricemia, or hyperglycemia, they are not as effective as thiazide-type diuretics in controlling hypertension and thus are not used for initial treatment.
-Potassium-sparing diuretics or supplements are not needed when an ACE inhibitor or angiotensin II receptor blocker is used because these drugs increase serum potassium.
+Potassium-sparing diuretics or potassium supplements are not needed when an angiotensin-converting enzyme (ACE) inhibitor or angiotensin II receptor blocker is used because these drugs increase serum potassium.

 All diuretics except the potassium-sparing distal tubular diuretics cause significant potassium loss, so serum potassium is measured monthly until the level stabilizes.
-Unless serum potassium is normalized, potassium channels in the arterial walls close and the resulting vasoconstriction makes achieving the BP goal difficult.
-Patients with potassium levels < 3.5 mEq/L are given potassium supplements.
+Unless serum potassium is normalized, potassium channels in the arterial walls close and the resulting vasoconstriction makes achieving the blood pressure (BP) goal difficult.
+Patients with potassium levels < 3.5 mEq/L (< 3.5 mmol/L) are given potassium supplements.
 Supplements may be continued long-term at a lower dose, or a potassium-sparing diuretic (eg, daily spironolactone 25 to 100 mg, triamterene 50 to 150 mg, amiloride 5 to 10 mg) may be added.
-Supplements or addition of a potassium-sparing diuretic is also recommended for any patients who are also taking digitalis, have a known heart disorder, have an abnormal ECG, have ectopy or arrhythmias, or develop ectopy or arrhythmias while taking a diuretic.
+Potassium supplements or addition of a potassium-sparing diuretic is also recommended for any patients who are also taking digitalis, have a known heart disorder, have an abnormal ECG, have ectopy or arrhythmias, or develop ectopy or arrhythmias while taking a diuretic.